 - Camera Mode

-The best mode for taking photos of fireworks is the manual mode.
+Accordingly, the best mode for taking photos of fireworks is the manual mode.
 With this mode you can change the shutter speed and aperture to the best settings.

 - ISO Setting

 ISO isn’t a big deal when photographing fireworks.
 You can leave it at 100 or 200 and it won’t really matter.
 I would say it is better to leave it at a low setting so that grain doesn’t become a factor.
-This will give your firework photos a nice and clean result.
+Furthermore, this will give your firework photos a nice and clean result.

 - Shutter Speed Setting

 Use a long exposure.
 You will want a slow shutter speed, but how slow you choose depends on how many fireworks you want to capture.
-The slower you set your speed, the more fireworks will appear in your shot.
+The slower you set your speed; the more fireworks will appear in your shot.
 Play around with the exposure you want.
 A good place to start is around 3 seconds, but you can set it a slow as 30 seconds if you want to get a lot of fireworks in your shot.
 Try not setting the exposure too long, as then your fireworks will come out too bright.